-I’m an award-winning writer, communications consultant and trainer.
-I help my clients to share ideas and tell their stories in ways that connect with their target audiences – whether that’s potential customers, employees, policymakers, donors, investors or the general public.
+I’m a writer and communications consultant.
+I help people to share their ideas and tell their stories in ways that connect with their target audiences – whether that’s potential customers, employees, policymakers, donors, investors or the general public.
 I’ve been doing it for over 25 years.

 I’m a board member of 26.org.uk, a not-for-profit that works to inspire a greater love of words, in business and in life.
-I’m an associate partner at Dark Angels, which trains people around the world to use more creative language at work.
-And I run workshops in creativity and wellbeing through writing.
+I’m an associate partner at Dark Angels, which helps people around the world to use more creative language at work.
+And I run workshops that help people to build their creative confidence and wellbeing through writing.

 I’ve worked with world-famous brands, corporate leaders, charities, business schools, not-for-profits, scientists, academics and companies in just about every sector.

 * Use simple, clear words to inform, inspire and engage